Clavicle fracture

-A clavicle fracture, also known as a broken collarbone, is a bone fracture of the clavicle.
-Symptoms typically include pain at the site of the break and a decreased ability to move the affected arm.
+A clavicle fracture, also known as a broken collarbone, is a partial or complete break of the clavicle bone.
+Symptoms typically include pain and tenderness at the site of the break and a decreased ability to move the affected arm.
+Other symptoms may also include reports of a cracking sensation during the injury, swelling, and deformity over the injury site.
 Complications can include a collection of air in the pleural space surrounding the lung (pneumothorax), injury to the nerves or blood vessels in the area, and an unpleasant appearance.

-It is often caused by a fall onto a shoulder, outstretched arm, or direct trauma.
+It is most often caused by a fall directly onto a shoulder, direct trauma to the bone, or a fall onto an outstretched arm.
 The fracture can also occur in a baby during childbirth.
+Rare causes of clavicle fractures include muscle contractions during seizures and minimal trauma in the setting of pathologic bone conditions.
 The middle section of the clavicle is most often involved.
-Diagnosis is typically based on symptoms and confirmed with X-rays.
+Diagnosis is typically based on symptoms and trauma then confirmed with X-rays.